wavecomtech/omlox-client-go/docs/cli/omlox_update_providers.md

 ### Options

 ```
-  -f, --file stringArray   The files that contain the location providers to update
+  -f, --file stringArray   The files that contain the location providers locations to update
   -h, --help               help for providers
 ```